Manfred, King of Sicily: Kingship

 Terrified by this, the new Pope Urban IV excommunicated him.
 The pope first tried to sell the Kingdom of Sicily to Richard of Cornwall and his son, but in vain.
 In 1263 he was most successful with Charles I of Anjou, a brother of King Louis IX of France, who accepted the investiture of the kingdom of Sicily at his hands.
 Hearing of the approach of Charles, Manfred issued a manifesto to the Romans, in which he not only defended his rule over Italy but even claimed the imperial crown.

 Charles' army, some 30,000 strong, entered Italy from the Col de Tende in late 1265.
 He soon reduced numerous Ghibelline strongholds in northern Italy and was crowned in Rome in January 1266, the pope being absent.
-On 20 January he set southwards and waded the Liri river, invading the Kingdom of Sicily.
+On 20 January, he set southwards and waded the Liri river, invading the Kingdom of Sicily.
 After some minor clashes, the rival armies met at the Battle of Benevento on 26 February 1266, and Manfred's army was defeated.
 The king himself, refusing to flee, rushed into the midst of his enemies and was killed.
 Over his body, which was buried on the battlefield, a huge heap of stones was placed, but afterwards with the consent of the pope the remains were unearthed, cast out of the papal territory, and interred on the bank of the Garigliano River, outside of the boundaries of Naples and the Papal States.

-At the Battle of Benevento Charles captured Helena, Manfred's second wife, and imprisoned her.
-She lived five years later in captivity in the castle of Nocera Inferiore where she died in 1271.
-Manfred's son-in-law Peter III eventually became King Peter I of Sicily from 1282 after the Sicilian Vespers expelled the French from the island again.
+At the Battle of Benevento, Charles captured Helena, Manfred's second wife, and imprisoned her.
+She lived five years in captivity in the castle of Nocera Inferiore, where she died in 1271.
+Manfred's son-in-law, Peter III, eventually became King Peter I of Sicily from 1282 after the Sicilian Vespers expelled the French from the island again.

-The modern city of Manfredonia was built by King Manfred between 1256 and 1263, some kilometers north of the ruins of the ancient Sipontum.
+The modern city of Manfredonia was built by King Manfred between 1256 and 1263, some kilometres north of the ruins of the ancient Sipontum.
 The Angevines, who had defeated Manfred and stripped him of the Kingdom of Sicily, renamed it Sypontum Novellum ("New Sypontum"), but that name never imposed.